-FATF 40+9 Rat- Summary of Factors for Rating Recommended Actions Actions Undertaken by St. Kitts & Nevis Regulation 19 of the Anti-Terrorism (Prevention of Terrorist Financing) Regulations, 2011.
-SR.IV Suspicious transaction reporting NC The suspicious transaction reporting requirements under the ATA are not in keeping with the FATF requirements.
-Sanctions for failing to report possession of terrorist property is less severe than other reporting breaches under the ATA.
-Suspicious transaction reporting under the ATA should be made to the FIU.
+SR.IV Suspicious transaction reporting NC The suspicious under the AT requirements.
+Sanctions for property is le under the ATA SR.V International cooperation PC The deficience affects SR. V. Law enforce investigation of The ECSRC descriptions. ary of Factors for Rating Recommended Actions Actions Undertaken by St. Kitts & Nevis cooperation affects SR. V. Law enforce investigation of the ECSRC d to TF and wo or failing to report possession of terrorist less severe than other reporting breaches Suspicious transaction reporting under the ATA should be made to the FIU.
 Sanctions for failing to report possession of terrorist property should be more stringent.
 Section 17 of the ATA amended to provide for reporting of STR's to be made to the FIU.
 See Sections 8(a) of the Anti-Terrorism (Amendment) Act, 2009 (No 13 of 2009) Section 19 of the ATA amended to increase term of imprisonment and fine for failing to report possession of terrorist property.
-See Section 10(b) of the Anti-Terrorism (Amendment) Act, 2009 (No 13 of 2009) SR.V International cooperation PC The deficiencies noted in relation to Rec.
-38 also affects SR. V. Law enforcement is not authorized to conduct investigation on behalf of its foreign counterparts.
-The Schedule of the Fugitive Offenders Act should be amended to include money laundering and terrorist financing as extraditable offences.
+See Section 10(b) of the Anti-Terrorism (Amendment) Act, 2009 (No 13 of 2009) encies noted in relation to Rec.
+38 also V. Idea of the conduct o The Schedule of the Fugitive Offenders Act should be amended to include money laundering and terrorist financing as extraditable offences.
+St .Kitts and Nevis Authorities should move to put measures in place to enable law enforcement to conduct investigations on the behalf of their foreign counterparts.
+The Authorities should consider expanding the ECSRC's mandate to supervising compliance with both AML and CFT requirements, which would then permit the Commission to share information on these matters.
 This was effected by an amendment to the POCA.
-See Proceeds of Crime (Amendment) Act, (No. 30 of 2008) The ECSRC does not supervise for compliance relating to TF and would not be able to share information on this issue.
-St .Kitts and Nevis Authorities should move to put measures in place to enable law enforcement to conduct investigations on the behalf of their foreign counterparts.
-Between November 2008 and December 2009, the Royal St. Christopher - Nevis Police Force provided assistance to USA and Slovak Republic law enforcement counterparts in a number of matters including locating and interviewing witnesses, service of court production orders, retrieval of telephone records and locating a person of interest and so existing mechanisms allow law enforcement to provide cooperation to foreign counterparts.
-The provisions of the Police Act and the Mutual Legal Assistance in Criminal Motters outbreize the Police to conduct the The Authorities should consider expanding the ECSRC's mandate to supervising compliance with both AML and CFT requirements, which would then permit the Commission to share information on these matters.
-Criminal Matters authorize the Police to conduct investigation on behalf their foreign counterparts.
+See Proceeds of Crime (Amendment) Act, (No. 30 of 2008) Between November 2008 and December 2009, the Royal St. Christopher - Nevis Police Force provided assistance to USA and Slovak Republic law enforcement counterparts in a number of matters including locating and interviewing witnesses, service of court production orders, retrieval of telephone records and locating a person of interest and so existing mechanisms allow law enforcement to provide cooperation to foreign counterparts.
+The provisions of the Police Act and the Mutual Legal Assistance in Criminal Matters authorize the Police to conduct investigation on behalf their foreign counterparts.
 A Regulatory Oversight Committee has been formed comprising the ECSRC, ECCB and regulatory units of the ECCU countries.
 A Draft MOU providing for cooperation and sharing of information among the parties has already been circulated and reviewed and is expected to be signed shortly.
-(See Draft MOU
+(See Draft MOU attached) A recent amendment to the POCA now provides for